arindamdawn-zz/tab-and-space/posts/30-days-of-python-27.md

 I decided to search for a Netflix Shows data set and found this one from Kaggle - [https://www.kaggle.com/shivamb/netflix-shows](https://www.kaggle.com/shivamb/netflix-shows).
 It contains the data in a CSV format which will be used for this project.
 After downloading the file, it can be placed in the root directory of the project.
 I have named it `netflix_titles.csv`

-Since this data is in a kind of tabular format meaning it is arranged in rows and columns, [pandas](https://pandas.pydata.org) is a great open source library to process this kind of data and analyze it.
-It comes along with the Anaconda tooklit, so it can be used directly in the notebook.
+Since this data is in a kind of tabular format meaning it is arranged in rows and columns, [pandas](https://pandas.pydata.org) is a great open-source library to process this kind of data and analyze it.
+It comes along with the Anaconda toolkit, so it can be used directly in the notebook.

 ```python